Flood Control

 What's New

 Each of our earthen dams has steel-reinforced concrete components that make up the Principal Spillway.
 The spillway runs continuously, and manages the water that moves from above the dam to below the dam, from the normal base flow to the largest storm event.
 To ensure these components are in good condition, they must be inspected.
-The Hubbard Valley Dam (Dam 3-A) was inspected and mapped, using state-of-the-art laser scanning technology, to provide us the best picture of its current condition and provide a base map for future monitoring.
-We expect to extend this technology to each of our dams.
+Each year we inspect all the dams, and Dam III-A suffered deterioration to a component in the valve opening and closing fixtures.
+This component was at its end of life and we installed a substantial replacement.